lthms/soap.coffee-lthms/site/posts/StronglySpecifiedFunctionsProgram.md

 Defined.
 ```

-We have witness in my previous article about strongly-specified
+We have seen in my previous article about strongly specified
-functions that mixing proofs and regular terms may leads to
+functions that mixing proofs and regular terms may lead to
 cumbersome code.

 From that perspective, `Program`{.coq} helps.
 Indeed, the `lock`{.coq} function